VGFXOpenGL

 Windows Dialog Windows Dialog Windows Dialog Windows Dialog Windows Dialog Windows Dialog

-• OpenGL clipplanes for particle based realtime fire/smoke/electro shock
+• OpenGL clip planes for particle based real-time fire/smoke/electro shock

 • Skybox background rendering

-• Internal gamma correction with adjustment interface
+• Internal user interface for gamma correction

 - Programming, Development and Design